Apoptosis; PHYTOCANNABINOIDS IN THE TREATMENT OF CANCER

 Check out Page 39

-Imagine wearing a mask just to go through you day, just to breathe.
+Imagine wearing a mask just to go through you day, and just to breathe.
 Dirt grit perpetually in your teeth and covering your windows with sheets and blankets in a futile attempt to stop the dirt from sifting into your home and food becomes scarce on the shelves at the supermarket.
 Breathing, eating a meal, and walking the dog, are no longer simple, but moment to moment challenges.

 This has happened, for eight years during the 1930’s, after decades of extensive farming without crop rotation and other mitigation techniques, Colorado, Kansas, New Mexico, Oklahoma, Texas and Nebraska were ground zero for the Dust Bowl.
 It came in a yellowish-brown cloud from the South and in a black blizzard from the North, causing major economic, ecological and agricultural damage to American and Canadian farmlands.